Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ##### 4.3.3 Abundance (contigs)

 Note the tool was written to estimate abundance using read data not contig data; however depending on the nature of your research project, estimating the abundance based on assembled contigs may be meaningful.
+Please interpret such data with caution, as the read length and kmer values may not be appropriate.

 There is no separate script for this step, so either copy the script and `sed` the copy, or `sed` the original script to run the analysis on Kraken2 contig data: